Grow your business with Rathly

 Condo / townhome median$307,531$61,506$246,025About $1,550/month

 Payment estimates use a 30-year fixed mortgage at 6.47% and exclude taxes, insurance, HOA dues, mortgage insurance, and other buyer costs.
-Source for rate: Freddie Mac Primary Mortgage Market Survey.
+Source for rate.
+Freddie Mac Primary Mortgage Market Survey.

-City-level signals from Redfin, Zillow, and Realtor.com
+City level signals from Redfin, Zillow, and Realtor.com

-SourceLatest Orlando signalWhat it suggests
+SourceLatest Orlando city signalWhat it measures best

 Why Orlando prices are not falling faster